 I'm a synthetic biologist, plant scientist and science-writer with an interest in shaping policy.

 For my PhD, I've worked on the tropical plant cassava, which feeds about a billion people worldwide.
 I've analysed different genetic engineering approaches to tackle virus disease in cassava, particularly in the context of complex virus populations.
-I've also looked at how the cassava plant responds to virus infection at the transcriptional level and identified pathways to resistance.
+I have also invented a new DNA sequencing method which enables in-depth, accurate analysis of plant virus genomes.

-I write long-form stories describing cutting-edge advances in biology while also discussing ethical and political issues that often accompany new technology and the modern scientific process.
-My work has been published on Slate, Salon, Massive and other media outlets.
+I write stories describing cutting-edge advances in biology while also discussing ethical and political issues that often accompany new technology and the modern scientific process.
+My work has been published by Slate, Salon, Massive and The Wire.

 During my tenure as a Steering Committee member of EUSynBioS, (The European Association of Synthetic Biology Students and Post-docs), I've moderated and participated in several Open Discussions about the newest advances in biotechnology.
 I think it's terribly important to have these discussions with the public, but also encourage debate within the scientific community.